AdaCompNUS/context-pomdp/README.md

 #
-# Crowd driving with collision-avoidance controllers, POMDP planners, and LeTS-Drive in the SUMMIT simulator
+# Context-POMDP: a planner for autonomous driving in the SUMMIT simulator

 Simulation and driving in SUMMIT (click to see video):

 [![Watch the driving video](https://img.youtube.com/vi/bQjcd-NBdIg/0.jpg)](https://youtu.be/wrR1VQUTUEE "Watch the driving video")

 ## Overview
-This repository contains all algorithmic elements for reproducing **LeTS-Drive** [(paper)](https://arxiv.org/abs/1905.12197) in heterogenous traffic simulated by the **SUMMIT simulator** [(paper)](https://www.dropbox.com/s/fs0e9j4o0r80e82/SUMMIT.pdf?dl=0).
+This repository contains the code for the Context-POMDP planner for driving among dense urban traffic simulated by the **SUMMIT simulator** [(paper)](https://arxiv.org/abs/1911.04074).

 ### The SUMMIT Simulator
 Existing driving simulators do not capture the full complexity of real-world, unregulated, densely-crowded urban environments, such as complex road structures and traffic behaviors, and are thus insufficient for testing or training robust driving algorithms.
 SUMMIT aim to fill this gap.
 It is a high-fidelity simulator that facilitates the development and testing of crowd-driving algorithm extending CARLA to support the following additional features:

 1. _Real-World Maps:_ generates real-world maps from online open sources (e.g. OpenStreetMap) to provide a virtually unlimited source of complex environments.